Fund and Distribute Port Infrastructure Grants Equitably

 AGLPA Position

-Congress should amend the program’s statute and require that funds be distributed in an equitable manner between regions of the United States.
+Additionally, AGLPA supports amending the program’s statute and require that funds be distributed in an equitable manner between regions of the United States.

 Additional Background

-In six short years, the PIDP program has become a critical source of federal assistance to reconstruct docks, improve road and rail access, expand storage capacity and modernized cargo handling equipment.
+In six short years, the PIDP has become a critical source of federal assistance to reconstruct docks, improve road and rail access, expand storage capacity and modernized cargo handling equipment.
 To date, thirteen Great Lakes ports have received $168.91 million for critical infrastructure investments.

 2019